-While we've been cut off from testing makeup in cosmetic stores during the pandemic, people have started to experiment in the comfort of their own homes.
+Over the last several months, people have started to experiment in the comfort of their own homes.
 Using technology, creators have been able to take photo editing one step further, beyond mere retouching.
 They can now create intricate and unique beauty looks right from their laptop or phone.

 Hotin Andreea Cătălina, a 23-year-old student and makeup artist has over 20k followers on Instagram.
 With both glamour shots and more editorial makeup filling her feed, Hotin has recently begun to explore the world of digital makeup.

 "Sometimes what you can do digitally in one hour can take up to five hours to paint on your face," says Hotin.
 "While working digitally, you can zoom in as much as you want on your photo, so you can add an incredible amount of detail."